-Assists in maintaining and updating admissions records and compiles admissions reports as directed.
+Assists in maintaining and updating admission records and compiles admissions reports as directed.

-Actively participates in recruiting students through promotional activities such as personal contact with counselors, students individually and in groups, scheduled visits to high school and college fairs, panel discussions, presentations, and newsletters.
+Actively participates in recruiting students through promotional activities such as personal contact with counselors, students individually and in groups, schedule visits to high school and college fairs, panel discussions, presentations, and newsletters.

 Conducts territory analysis to identify productive enrollment targets and opportunities within assigned territories.

-Coordinate to ensure UConn representation at college fairs, high school visits, panel presentations, and recruitment activities in the assigned region.
+Coordinate to ensure UConn representation at college fairs, high school visits, panel presentations and recruitment activities in assigned region.

 Serves as primary contact for the assigned region and as a resource to prospective students, parents, guidance counselors, educators, and the University community.

-Interprets admission policies and responds to inquiries about academic programs, campus life, and requirements making appropriate referrals, as necessary.
+Interprets admission policies and respond to inquiries about academic programs, campus life and requirements making appropriate referrals, as necessary.

 Provides support and assistance to admission programs as assigned.

 Recognizes and complies with relevant rules and regulations of the National Collegiate Athletic Association (NCAA).

 Five years of related experience in some area of student affairs or prior Admissions experience.